N Engl J Med June 12, 2003

 Endpoint

-Key result: Vaginal progesterone did not significantly improve perinatal outcomes compared to placebo in the studied population.
+Key result: Vaginal progesterone did not significantly reduce the risk of preterm birth <34 weeks or improve neonatal outcomes in this high-risk population.

 Tested